Choosing Myself

 But in curiosity.

 From a medical perspective, the conversation around alcohol has shifted.
-What we once believed about “moderate drinking” being beneficial to health is now being questioned, with growing evidence showing that even small amounts of alcohol can increase health risks — including cancer, particularly breast cancer in women.
+What we once believed about “moderate drinking” being beneficial to health is now being questioned.
+There is growing evidence that even small amounts of alcohol can increase health risks — including cancer, particularly breast cancer in women.

 The information is there.
 And still, many of us look the other way.

-Not because we don’t care —but because alcohol is deeply woven into how we relax, connect, celebrate, and unwind.
+Not because we don’t care —but because alcohol is highly socially accepted and deeply woven into how we relax, connect, celebrate, and unwind.

 The weeks that followed weren’t always easy.